WordPress-Phoenix/local-wordpress-development/README.md

 _Note: when you do your first VV create below, if you do it from the ~/Sites/VVV folder it will automagically setup your .vv-config file._
 ## Setting Up WordPress Development

 Fully setting up local WordPress development of a custom site isn't that complicated, but its complex enough that we don't want to try do a comprehensive explanation in readme file.

 If your intention is just to walk yourself through a "new custom local development site for WordPress".
 You can use the VV wizard by typing `vv create` in terminal and answering all the prompts.
-Occassionally your build might fail to install WordPress.
+Occasionally your build might fail to install WordPress.
 If this happens use the following command to manually run the installation:
 _Note: Make sure you are in your VVV directory when executing these commands.
 Also, you will need to replace a portion of this command to match the site name you gave your new site during the VV wizard._

 ```